 The majority of USFS international visitors are participants in short-term programs, although a number of longer-term research scholars are also sponsored.
-Programs are hosted on national forest lands, in USDA research stations, and in the field.
+Programs are hosted on national forest lands, in USDA research stations, and in the headquarters and regional offices.
 Participants interact with natural resource management professionals, state foresters, private landowners, land-grant university staff, and other federal agency professionals.

-For some of these exchanges the USFS partners with federal entities, including the Agricultural Research Service, the Bureau of Land Management, the U.S. Agency for International Development, and the State Department.
+For some exchanges, the USFS partners with federal entities, including the Agricultural Research Service, the Bureau of Land Management, the U.S. Agency for International Development, and the State Department.
 These partnerships further the mission of each agency through cooperation on issues of mutual importance.
 The partnerships help to leverage funds so that more overseas colleagues are able to participate in these important training and research exchanges.
+Funding levels under Agency Appropriation heading include funds from all USDA agencies with which the USFS partners.